 The images of koi ponds and bridges in the tourist brochures belong to the Jardín Japonés, a Japanese garden with bonsai trees, festive shrines, and pagodas.
-The garden, a gift from the city's Japanese community, also contains a sushi café that serves impeccably fresh sashmi all day. (applicable of the sashmi all day. (b) Map M2 • Cnr Avda.
-Figueroa Alcorta & Casares • 4804-4922 • Open 10am-6pm daily; restaurant: 10am-6pm, 7:30pm-midnight Wed-Mon • Adm • www.jardiniapones.org.ar
+The garden, a gift from the city's Japanese community. also contains an excellent sushi café that serves impeccably fresh sashimi all day. @ Map M2 • Casares 2966 • 4804-4922 • Open 10am-6pm daily; restaurant: 10am-6pm, 7:30pm-midnight Wed-Mon • Adm